tsgates/arch-wiki-markdown/wiki/Varch.md

 Installation
 ------------

-Install the varch package from the official repositories.
+Install the varch package from the AUR.

 Using Varch
 -----------